Stoneyisland Man: Life and background

-Conclusions of Professor Shea
+Cause of death

-Professor Shea's conclusions were that "the body ^{[sic]} had not sunk slowly down from an originally higher level in the bog, but was lying in the position and at the level where it originally lay".
-He believed that the outstretched arms indicated that the person had drowned, sank to the bottom of what was then a lake, and the bog grew over it.
+Professor Shea concluded that "the body [sic] had not sunk slowly down from an originally higher level in the bog, but was lying in the position and at the level where it originally lay".
+He suggested that the outstretched arms indicated that the person had drowned, sinking to the bottom of what was then a lake before peat accumulated above the body.

-His further conclusions were that the body was of a man, aged about forty, 5 ft 2 in in height.
-"The lower jaw and teeth, and a large number of the limbs bones were peculiar to prehistoric skeletons in Western Europe.
-The period of the skeleton was further determined by the degree of flattening of some of the arm and leg bones which are characteristic of skeletons of Neolithic man."

-Pollen and peat analysis dated the remains to sometime after 4500 BC.
-Several radiocarbon datings dated the remains between 3320–3220 BC.